 5. Technical - Focusing on your numerical, visual, mechanical and/or spatial skills.

 6. Spatial reasoning - Looks at your ability to navigate 2D and 3D images.
-Tests evaluate your spatial visualisation, mental folding, and mental rotation abilities, in addition to your spatial and visuospatial function.
+Tests evaluate your spatial visualization, mental folding, and mental rotation abilities, in addition to your spatial and visuospatial function.

 7. Mechanical and Electrical reasoning - More focused on your knowledge of terminology.

-8. Error-checking - These are all about attention to detail and spotting mistakes.
+8. Error-checking - These are all about attention to detail and spot mistakes.